Lumavate-Team/documentation/COMPONENTS.rst

 Component Sets
 --------------

-Component Sets are bundled webcomponets that are registered to be used by Widgets.
-Any current web component, regardless of framework, can be registered for use by Widget via supplementing the distributable with a metadata file.
+Component Sets are bundled webcomponents that are registered to be used by Widgets.
+Any current web component, regardless of framework, can be registered for used by Widgets via supplementing the distributable with a metadata file.

 A Component Set metadata can be defined via the components.json file which adheres to the following JSON structure: